 Mobile giving refers to the ability of your donors to give to your campaign on a variety of mobile devices.
-Mobile donation pages, text fundraising, and mobile kiosks are all examples of mobile giving.
+Mobile donation pages, text fundraising, giving with mobile digital wallets, and mobile kiosks are all examples of mobile giving.

 Both mobile giving and online giving take place online, so the distinction can be confusing.
 The important distinction is that mobile giving is done on some kind of mobile device, be it a smartphone or tablet.

 Although online giving has been and will continue to be important for years, mobile giving is on a very sharp rise.
 Now that our lives are more virtual than ever, we will continue to see growth in mobile fundraising.
 For example, this simple mobile-friendly donation form below can not only help you raise funds easily and effectively on mobile devices but also make it convenient for your donors to give.
 Look at the suggested amounts, the freedom to add a comment for you, and a simple 3-step giving process.
 All this facilitates a smooth mobile giving process.

 If your organization doesn’t have mobile giving as part of your fundraising strategy, you’re missing out on a huge opportunity to collect donations from new and existing donors and to share your mission in a way that matches our 2021 lifestyle.
 As per Define Financial’s stats, 84% of millennials love to give to nonprofits but they prefer giving via mobile devices.
 So, if you are not opting for mobile giving technologies, you’re missing out on a potential set of donors.

 Here are some interesting facts and statistics to keep in mind when deciding how important mobile fundraising is to your organization –